Grandparents’ Rights Attorney in Flower Mound

-When it comes to securing grandparent’s rights, you need a powerful ally on your side who can help you present your case and obtain the desired outcome.
-When you call Phillip M. Herr, Attorney at Law, you are putting your case in capable, tested, and proven hands.
-With more than 15 years of practice experience, Attorney Herr has helped numerous clients with their cases, and provides full-service counsel for all types of family law matters.
-As a Flower Mound family law attorney, Mr. Herr has the knowledge you need to secure your visitation rights, and will fiercely advocate for your goals through every step of the process.
+When it comes to securing grandparents’ rights, you need a powerful ally on your side who can help you present your case and obtain the desired outcome.
+When you call Phillip M. Herr, Attorney at Law, you are putting your case in capable hands.
+With more than 15 years of experience and a former Associate Judge, Mr. Herr has helped numerous clients with their cases and provides full-service counsel for all types of family law matters.
+As a Flower Mound grandparents’ rights attorney, Mr. Herr has the knowledge you need to secure your visitation rights.

-Grandparents may pursue visitation in Texas when they can prove that legally granted visitation is in the child’s best interests.
+Grandparents may pursue visitation in Texas when they can prove that it is in the child’s best interests.
 Grandparents may petition to obtain visitation rights or modify an existing visitation order in a small number of situations.

 Texas’ grandparent statute allows grandparents to pursue visitation when: